 Mr. David A. Armstrong, J.D.

-David A. Armstrong, J.D. is honored to be entering his third year as president of Thomas More College.
+David A. Armstrong, J.D. is honored to be entering his fourth year as president of Thomas More College.
 Driven by his passion for TMC’s mission, he has led the institution through a transformation that includes the introduction of new academic programs, and co-curricular and extra-curricular initiatives.
-Under his leadership, the College was ranked number one for return on investment in Kentucky and Greater Cincinnati in a 2015 Payscale report.
+Under his leadership, the College was ranked number one for return on investment in Kentucky and Greater Cincinnati by Payscale Inc. for a second consecutive year.
 During his tenure, the College has embarked upon a growth initiative resulting in consistent student body growth for each enrollment period since his arrival.
 In the 2014-2015 academic year, the College welcomed one of the largest classes of incoming students ever and the greatest number of students living in the residence halls.

 Armstrong has partnered with faculty and staff to forge new opportunities for Thomas More College which has resulted in increased media recognition and a surge in community partnerships for the College.
 The College announced a partnership with St. Elizabeth Healthcare which enhances the new Athletic Training major.
 A partnership with the Newport Aquarium provides a unique collaboration of hands-on learning and research opportunities for students.
 With an eye toward the institution’s impact on the region, the Thomas More College Success Center was created as a result of the largest gift in the College’s history.
 As Thomas More College approaches its 100th anniversary in 2021 and enters its 2015-2020 Strategic Plan phase, Armstrong is steadfast in his efforts to advance the institution.